cardano-foundation/CIPs/CIP-XXXX/README.md

 }
 ```

-An extension is an object with a single field "cip" that describes a CIP number extending the API.
+An extension is an object with a "cip" field that describes a CIP number extending the API, and an optional version specified according to SemVer.
 For example:

 ```
 { "cip": 30 }